alottabits/boardfarm-bdd/README.md

 ### 1. Write the Use Case

 The foundation of every test is a well-defined requirement.
+LLMs can be used to generate the use case based on the goal.

 -   **Create the File:** Start by creating a new Markdown file in `./requirements/`.
 -   **Follow the Template:** Use the structure defined in `./docs/Use Case Template (reflect the goal).md` to ensure all necessary components (Goal, Scope, Actors, Guarantees, etc.) are captured.

 ### 2. Create BDD Scenarios

 Translate the use case into executable specifications.
+LLM's are actually quite good at creating the BDD scenarios based on the use case.

 -   **Create a Feature File:** Add a new `.feature` file in `./tests/features/` that corresponds to the use case.
 -   **Write Scenarios:** Using Gherkin syntax (`Given`, `When`, `Then`), write scenarios that cover the Main Success Scenario and all Extensions from the use case document.